SalomePlatform/yacs/doc/representation.rst

 Change 2D representation of a schema
 ------------------------------------
 The schema consists of several nodes of control and computation types.
 These nodes have input and output data, stream and control ports.
 Connecting these ports by links means transferring data from output port to input port of a next node.

-At the current moment YACS GUI for SALOME 4.1 provides the user with two view modes of a schema.
+At the current moment YACS GUI for SALOME provides the user with only one view mode of a schema.

 .. _full_view_of_a_schema: